e-c-k-e-r/vall-e/docs/models_v2.md

 ### Ablations

 For RVQ codecs, such as EnCodec and DAC, the `AudioEncoder.level_weights` can be ignored entirely without any problem.
+* FSQ codecs might require this, as one test suggests removing this caused a nasty problem.

 For any codec, the `AudioEncoder.norm` can be omitted, as it doesn't make much sense to perform layer normalization pre-FFN when the input is just the embedding + codebook positioning embeddings.
 * it *might* instead work when applying it to the input into the FFN rather than the input entirely, or applying it post-FFN on the residual connection.